wStockhausen/tcsamSurveyData/README.md

 tcsamSurveyData
 ===============

-A collection of R functions related to Tanner crab survey data.
+A collection of R functions related to processing AFSC bottom trawl survey data for the Tanner crab assessment.